Illinois Route 53/120 Corridor Land Use Plan

 Shortly after the adoption of GO TO 2040, the Illinois Tollway convened an IL 53/120 Blue Ribbon Advisory Council (BRAC) of key project stakeholders, including CMAP executive director Randy Blankenhorn, to determine whether there was regional consensus on the project and if the Tollway should move forward to develop a feasibility analysis.
 The BRAC's work concluded with a resolution and summary report in June 2012, which recommended the new highway be built as a four-lane parkway, with all lanes congestion-priced and a speed limit of 45 mph.
 Consistent with GO TO 2040, the BRAC's report recommended innovative design features, financing options, and market-driven, multijurisdictional land use planning.
 Specifically, the BRAC recommended that CMAP manage the development of a Corridor Land Use Plan that "integrates land use, transportation, economic development, and open space."

-In fall 2013, CMAP will initiate development of the Illinois Route 53/120 Corridor Land Use Plan.
+In March 2014, CMAP initiated development of the Illinois Route 53/120 Corridor Land Use Plan.
 This multi-year effort will engage relevant municipalities, Lake County, the Illinois Tollway, the environmental and economic development communities, and other stakeholders in a facilitated, open process to create a plan for land use, open space, local transportation, and economic development within a two-mile buffer of the proposed IL 53/120 right of way.
 The Corridor Land Use Plan study area is roughly bound by Lake Cook Road on the south, I-94 on the east, and IL 12 on the west.

 The Tollway will lead a separate and parallel feasibility analysis to address traffic, tolling, financing, roadway design, and other matters that concern the facility itself.
 The Tollway's feasibility study progress will be monitored at the following web page.
 A fact sheet includes a description of the Tollway's feasibility analysis and CMAP's Corridor Land Use Plan.